MICHELE NORRIS, Host:

 DEL BARCO: The mayor of Arcata, Mark Wheetley, says the grow houses are a menace.
 With jury-rigged electrical wires and toxic chemicals, they sometimes catch fire.
 And they're easy targets for robbers.

-Mr. JACK NELSON (Narcotics Special Agent): They've had anywhere from 10 to 100, maybe even 200 plants.
+JACK NELSON: They've had anywhere from 10 to 100, maybe even 200 plants.
 And they think that's okay, because we've got 15 recommendations around the house for my dog, my cat, my cousin and my brother.

 DEL BARCO: Surrounded by pet ducks and boa constrictors, we meet a grower who introduces himself as Mr. Green.
 He leads us inside the house he shares with his teenage daughter.
 We pass bouquets of marijuana drying like a canopy over the guest bed and we enter his garage.

 GREEN: This is probably a typical Humboldt County garage.
 And it's - I fold my laundry right there.
 There's my washer and dryer.
 And over here we have some pot plants.

 DEL BARCO: The garage is a jungle of marijuana plants growing year-round under emerald green grow lights.

 GREEN: It's unlimited plants, unlimited number of lights.
 It's as much as you can cram in a 10-by-10 room or 100 square feet of canopy.
 If you stand above it and look down, it looks like a sea of green.